Tomales Point Tule Elk Reserve Update

 Tule Elk Populations at Tomales Point

 Of the forty-five elk transported to a holding pen for quarantine near Limantour Beach, twenty-eight animals were cleared for release following screening for Johne's disease.
 Johne's disease, or paratuberculosis, is a chronic diarrheal disease of domestic livestock and can affect wild ruminants.
 After relocation from Tomales Point to the Limantour area, several elk were observed to have traveled across Drakes Estero where they established a sub-herd near Drakes Beach.
 In 2012, over fifty-five elk inhabited the Drakes Beach area while over sixty-five remained in the Limantour-Muddy Hollow-Glenbrook area.
-By 2018, the populations had increased to 124 elk in the Drakes Beach area and 174 elk in Limantour-Muddy Hollow-Glenbrook area.
+By 2021, the populations had increased to 151 elk in the Drakes Beach area and 169 elk in Limantour-Muddy Hollow-Glenbrook area.
+In 2022, the minimum population estimate for the Drakes Beach herd is 170 elk.
+Due to weather setbacks and staffing limitations, a 2022 census of the Limantour tule elk herd is not possible.
 Opportunities for wildlife viewing have been greatly enhanced by the presence of these herds, and visitors can expect to view and photograph tule elk at Point Reyes even if they never travel to the far end of the park and into the Tomales Point preserve.

 Point Reyes National Seashore remains the only National Park unit where tule elk can be found.
 The majestic animals you see as you travel through the park embody the restoration of the dominant native herbivore to the California coastal ecosystem.
 They shape the landscape around them as they did for centuries before they were extirpated by humans.
 They symbolize the conservation of native species and ecosystem processes, one of the primary missions of the National Park Service.